HelloHowAreYouHaveANiceDay/reading-notes/docs/business/operation_management.md

 ### Inventory Turns

-Inventory turns is the amount of time a dollar snside the operation.
+Inventory turns is the amount of time a dollar inside the operation.
 There is a cost advantage to turning over inventory faster than competitors.

 Inventory Turns = Cost of goods sold / Inventory